-- Observations with research-level boundary layer (BL) instrumentation to augment extensive operational surface, boundary layer, and upper air networks during SURF summer thunderstorm and winter haze field study periods.
-Resulting data are archived, quality controlled, and available to Chinese and international partners. - Numerical model development and verification activities, which involved use of SURF observations to develop and test advanced modules to improve urban parameterizations in the operational and research-grade urbanized Weather Research and Forecasting (WRF) model (Skamarock et al. 2008) and in air quality models.
-New parameterizations are available for inclusion in publically available versions of the WRF model. - Modeling of case studies that involves use of the newly upgraded research grade weather and air quality numerical models to simulate SURF "golden-case" thunderstorms and haze events, whose model input and output data are available to interested modelers. - Applications with the newly upgraded operational numerical models for improved IUM urban weather and air quality forecasts and for use by health, energy, hydrologic, climate change, air quality, planning, and emergency response managers.
+- Observations with research-level BL instrumentation to augment extensive operational surface, BL, and upper-air networks during SURF summer thunderstorm and winter haze field study periods.
+Resulting data are archived, quality controlled, and available to Chinese and international partners. - Numerical model development and verification activities, which involved use of SURF observations to develop and test advanced modules to improve urban parameterizations in the operational and research-grade urbanized WRF Model (Skamarock et al. 2008) and in air quality models.
+New parameterizations are available for inclusion in publically available versions of the WRF Model. - Modeling of case studies that involves use of the newly upgraded researchgrade weather and air quality numerical models to simulate SURF goldencase thunderstorms and haze events, whose model input and output data are available to interested modelers. - Applications with the newly upgraded operational numerical models for improved IUM urban weather and air quality forecasts and for use by health, energy, hydrologic, climate change, air quality, planning, and emergency response managers.